AnasAburshaid/AnasAburshaid/README.md

 ---

-## 🎓 Smart Integrated University Portal System
+## 🎓 Smart Integrated University System

 A role-based academic management platform developed as part of a university capstone project, supporting Students, Teachers, and Administrators through separate interfaces.